 In addition to its main island, Taiwan (Republic of China) also has jurisdiction over 22 islands in its Taiwan group, including Xiaoliuqiu (小琉球) off the southwest coast, Green Island (綠島) and Orchid Island (蘭嶼) to the southeast, as well as the Penghu archipelago (澎湖群島) to the west, and the Kinmen archipelago (金門群島) and Matsu archipelago (馬祖群島) near the coast of China’s Fujian Province.

-Surrounded by sea on four sides, the country has a total of 36 lighthouses in different shapes.
+Surrounded by the sea on four sides, the country has a total of 36 lighthouses of different shapes.
 Among them, 20 are staffed with lighthouse keepers, and 12 are open to the public free of charge.
 Taiwan’s lighthouses used to be managed by the Directorate General of Customs, Ministry of Finance.

 But after the government restructuring on January 1, 2013, the agency was renamed the Customs Administration, Ministry of Finance, and the function of lighthouse management was transferred to the Maritime and Port Bureau, Ministry of Transportation and Communications.